MatsDK/TauRPC/README.md

 # Calling the frontend

 Trigger [events](https://tauri.app/v1/guides/features/events/) on your TypeScript frontend from your Rust backend with a fully-typed experience.
-The `#[taurpc::procedures]` macro also generatos a struct that you can use to trigger the events, this means you can define the event types the same way you define the procedures.
+The `#[taurpc::procedures]` macro also generates a struct that you can use to trigger the events, this means you can define the event types the same way you define the procedures.

 First start by declaring the API structure, by default the event trigger struct will be identified by `TauRpc{trait_ident}EventTrigger`.
-If you want to change this, you can add an attribute to do this, `#[taurpc::procedures(event_trigger = ApiEventTrigger)]`. for more details you can look at the [example](https://github.com/MatsDK/TauRPC/blob/main/example/src-tauri/src/main.rs).
+If you want to change this, you can add an attribute to do this, `#[taurpc::procedures(event_trigger = ApiEventTrigger)]`.
+For more details you can look at the [example](https://github.com/MatsDK/TauRPC/blob/main/example/src-tauri/src/main.rs).

 ```rust
 // src-tauri/src/main.rs